 Students enrolled in the Alfred Lerner College of Business and Economics as a major are eligible to register for this program.
 Students have two opportunities during the year to register, as follows:

-- Registration opens for rising sophomores, juniors, and seniors during the late spring for acceptance into the program in the mid-September timeframe.
+- Registration opens for rising sophomores, juniors, and seniors during the late spring to start in the program in September.

-- Registration opens for current sophomores and juniors during the late fall for acceptance into the program in the mid-February timeframe.
+- Registration opens for current sophomores and juniors during the late fall to start in the program in February.

 How to Get Involved